atlas-runtime/atlas-guides/setup_atlas.md

 ## Repo Structure

 Atlas consist of four main components and a few additional "auxiliary" files and directories.
-The three main components are:
+The four main components are:
 * [analyses](../analyses/): **TODO**
 * [atlas-client](../atlas-client): The orchestrating component of the eco-system.
-It is responsible for conneting to the servers,  identifying the critical functions of a library/module, allocating cryptographic keys, offloading client requests to atlas servers and parsing the results.
-Combines the `analyses` and the `quickjs` module.
+It is responsible for connecting to the remote `atlas-workers`,  identifying the critical components of a library/module, allocating and generating cryptographic keys, offloading client requests to atlas servers and parsing the execution results.
+It combines the `analyses` library and the `quickjs` module.

-* [atlas-worker](../runtime):  Stripped down-optimized Javascript Interpreter packed inside the SGX enclave.
-Setups trusted connection with the client and  upon it request receival, it evaluates and processes them inside the enclave.
-Code that may tamper/leak the contets of the enclave is removed/unsupported such as system-calls, calls to untrusted part of the application or signals.
+* [atlas-worker](../runtime):  Stripped down-optimized JavaScript interpreter packed inside the SGX enclave.
+It setups a trusted end-to-end trusted communication channel with the client and then starts handling and executing offloading requests within the enclave.
+Code that may tamper or compromise enclave's confidentiality and integrity is stripped from the interpreter such as system-calls, calls to the untrusted part of the application or signals.
-* [quickjs](../quickjs): Javascript Interpreter that runs on the client device.
-Enhanced version of [QuickJS](https://bellard.org/quickjs/quickjs.html) with networking, cryptographic capabilities and other `atlas` functionality.
+* [quickjs](../quickjs): JavaScript Interpreter that runs on the client device.
+It is an enhanced version of [QuickJS](https://bellard.org/quickjs/quickjs.html) with native networking and cryptographic capabilities and other `atlas` features.

 ## What next?
-* Configurable Scheduler
+* Configurable Scheduler and rules
 * Android Port
-* Battery Management
+* Battery Performance Logging
 * IoT deployment